Leadership

 In an age without clear solutions, leaders must continually drive business, organizational, and personal transformation.
 To navigate unprecedented change, they need to sharpen both their "wisdom" (the ability to implement change through knowledge and skills) and their "axis" (the core values and mindset that ground them as leaders).
 Leaders who possess both "wisdom" and "axis" act decisively and deliver results that matter to management.

-This is ICMG's concept of leadership.
+This is ICMG Group's concept of leadership.

 Challenges Our Clients Face